 All spraying must be done in accordance with FAA guidelines and follow reasonable procedures to minimize negative environmental impacts.
 Considerations include, but are not limited to: time of day, day of week, ambient temperature, wind speed/direction and proximity to shorelines and other natural resources.

-- Return the signed Permit Application form (.docx) to the Department at the following address:
+- Return the signed Permit Application form (.pdf) to the Department at the following address:

 Division of Air Quality

 4201 Normandy Street, 2nd Floor